-• Possess a bachelor's degree from a regionally or nationally accredited institution.
+• Possess a bachelor's degree from an accredited institution.

 Special Requirements for WGU's M.S.
 Data Analytics Program:

 - Possess a bachelor's degree in a STEM field, Business degree (Quantitative Analysis, Accounting, Economics, Finance, or degree with similar quantitative focus).
 OR

 - Possess any bachelor's degree PLUS one of the following:

 - Two years of related work experience

 - Relevant and current IT certification

 - Related IT coursework